-The position taken by the City is in fact contrary to the New Mexico Supreme Court's holding in Colonias Dev.
+The position taken by Smith's is in fact contrary to the New Mexico Supreme Court's holding in Colonias Dev.
 Council v.
 Rhino Envt'l Services, 2005-NMSC-024, 138 N.M.
-133. If the Hearing Officer accepts the arguments put forth by the City, the Air Quality Board, and other regulatory decision-makers, would be limited to determining if a permit application meets the technical requirements of the regulations, an approach that was specifically rejected by the Supreme Court in Colonias.
-As stated by the Supreme Court, such a narrow view of the Air Quality Board's role "has the potential to chill public participation in the permitting process contrary to legislative intent."
+133. If the Hearing Officer accepts the arguments put forth by Smith's, the Air Quality Board, and other regulatory decision-makers, would be limited to determining if a permit application meets the technical requirements of the regulations, an approach that was specifically rejected by the Supreme Court in Colonias and the Air Board under In re Air Quality Permit No. 2037-M1.
+As stated by the Supreme Court, such a narrow view of the Air Board's role "has the potential to chill public participation in the permitting process contrary to legislative intent."
 2005-NMSC-024, ¶21.